Thijssen-Lab/NIAMH-MPCD/docs/InputGuide.md

 Some tags will take an array of custom objects (for example, species and boundary conditions).
 These are each defined in their own table following the main one.

+We have added support for comments in the JSON by using comment tags.
+If your tag is one of `"c"`, `"comment"`, `"//"`, or `"#"` then it will be ignored by the parser.
+Comment tags can be repeated (despite it being invalid JSON) and not cause issues with the simulation.

 ## Tag Tables

 ### Main Input Tag Table